ozcotech/ozcotech/README.md

 ---

 ### 🚀 Current Goals:
-- Build real-world applications in Python, Java, and Flutter.
+- Build real-world applications in Python, Swift.
 - Learn and master GitHub for version control and collaboration.
 - Connect with like-minded individuals who are willing to share their knowledge and experience.
 - **Create open-source and free projects that benefit humanity.**